 To manage our recruiting and process employment applications

-We process personal, such as information submitted to us in a job application, to facilitate our recruitment activities and process employment applications, such as by evaluating a job candidate for an employment activity, and monitoring recruitment statistics).
+We process personal information, such as information submitted to us in a job application, to facilitate our recruitment activities and process employment applications, such as by evaluating a job candidate for an employment activity, and monitoring recruitment statistics).

 To communicate with you

-If you request information from us (such as signing up for our newsletter), register on the Site, register for a course or event that we organize or host, or participate in our contests or promotions, we may send you Hyperscience-related marketing communications as permitted by law.
+If you request information from us (such as signing up for our newsletter), register on the Site, register for a course or event that we organize or host, or participate in our contests or promotions, we may send you Hyperscience marketing and/or sales communications as permitted by law.
 You will have the ability to opt out of such communications.

 To comply with law

 We use your personal information as we believe necessary or appropriate to comply with applicable laws, lawful requests and legal process, such as to respond to subpoenas or requests from government authorities.